maximtereshchenko/conveyor/README.md

       PUBLISH
 * Dependency version resolution
-    * Given the same dependency is required but with different versions, the highest version wins taken into account the presence of the dependency requiring that version in the result module path
+    * Given the same dependency is required but with different versions, the highest version wins taken into account the presence of the dependency requiring that version in the result class path
     * Preferences are defined in a schematic with a group, a name and a version
     * Preferences can be imported from a schematic by defining that schematic with a group, a name